godot-nim/iConstructor/README.md

    After execution, icons will be generated in `icons/` (or your specified).
    At this time, iConstructor caches a lot of information to speed up the iteration.
 The official icons downloaded are stored in `.downloads/`, while the classlist file, which determines which icons to download, and the missinglist file, which omits to download icons that could not be downloaded are stored in `.cache/`.
 If you experience problems with processing not running, try deleting these caches.

+See inside materials/sample for specific examples.
+Also, delete the sample directory when actual using.

 ## Preview icons

 When makeicons is successfully executed, three files will be updated: `preview/main.tscn`, `preview/preview/bootstrap.nim`, and `preview/preview.gdextension`.